xReniar/OCR-Dataset-Generator/README.md

 After selecting the datasets and the task it's possible to start generating the training data by running `main.py`.
 The arguments that need to be passed are mutually exclusive and they are:
 - `--generate`: starts the pipeline and stores the training data inside `./output/{test-name}`
-- `--draw`: creates a `./draw` folder that contains the bounding boxes for each image.
+- `--draw`: creates a folder named `./draw` that contains all the images with the bounding boxes drawn.
 This `draw` folder includes subfolders corresponding to each dataset specified in `datasets` field.

 ```shell
 # examples